Athletic Newham F.C.

 Athletic Newham Football Club is a football club formed in Newham, England.
-They are currently members of the and play at the Sir Bobby Moore Sports Hub in Dagenham.
+They are currently members of the and play at the Bobby Moore Sports Hub in Dagenham.

 History

 The club was founded in 2015 as a youth team known as Lopes Tavares London before transitioning to adult football the following season and joining the Essex Alliance Football League.

 After two seasons in the Premier Division, the club applied for and joined the newly formed Division One South, part of the Eastern Counties Football League, for the 2018/19 season.

 In the 2020/21 season, the club was renamed from Lopes Tavares London to Athletic Newham.
 That same season, the club were promoted to the Essex Senior Premier Division based on their overall performance in the abandoned 2019/20 and 2020/21 seasons.

 In the 2021/22 season, the club finished 8th in the Essex Senior League, 7 points outside the playoffs.

 The following season saw Athletic Newham miss the playoffs by a single point.

 The 2023/24 season saw the club finish eleventh, whilst adding a Sunday side, who started playing in the Essex Sunday Corinthian Football League Division Five.

 In 2024/25 the club once again finished midtable in the Essex Senior League, improving to tenth.